r89m/AxxTest/README.md

 # AxxTest

-AxxTest is a unit testing framework for Arduino and Arduino-compatible code.
+AxxTest is a unit testing framework for Arduino and Arduino-compatible code built upon the [CxxTest](http://cxxtest.com/) unit testing framework and the [FakeIt](https://github.com/eranpeer/FakeIt) Mocking Framework.

 ## Supported Hardware Features
 In its current form it allows testing of pure C++ code as well as code making use of simple I/O and built-in functions such as: